 FRANCO NEVADA

-In 2002, at the bottom of the gold cycle, Franco spearheaded a three-way merger between Normandy Mining of Australia, Newmont Mining of Denver and itself to create the world’s largest gold mining company at the time.
+In 2002, during the bottom of the gold cycle, he spearheaded a historic three-way merger between Franco-Nevada, Normandy Mining of Australia, and Newmont Mining to create the world’s largest gold mining company at the time.

-Lassonde, along with David Harquail and the Franco team who had followed him at Newmont, acquired Newmont’s royalty portfolio and revived Franco-Nevada as the largest gold royalty company on the Toronto Stock Exchange.
+Following this period, Lassonde and a dedicated team acquired Newmont’s royalty portfolio and revived Franco-Nevada as an independent entity, establishing it as the largest gold royalty company on the Toronto Stock Exchange.

 RECOGNITIONS